 Now that you have the app or the betting site in front of you, you can register for an account.
-You must provide some personal information to the betting sites, such as you name, phone number and email, but this is required for all to ensure your identity.
+You must provide some personal information to the betting sites, such as your name, phone number, and email.
+All books require this to ensure your identity.
 Sometimes the sportsbooks might ask for your photo ID copy to verify your identity.
 If you want to activate the sportsbook bonus, check whether the site requires a bonus code or an opt-in.
 You must then make a deposit to claim the bonus, and now you can place a bet!

 3. Place Your Bets

 So let’s get to it.
 Some sportsbooks provide risk-free bets, so you get a free bet if your first bet loses.
 Other sites offer deposit match bonuses or wager matches, but all bonuses usually require a deposit.
-You can place all types of bets through your account, but the following are the most common bet types you can find at any given sportsbook.
+You can place several types of bets through your account, but the following are the most common bet types you can find on any given sportsbook.

-- Moneyline: Bets on the winning team for the game.
+Moneyline: Bets on the winning team of the game.
 Sportsbooks always list a favorite and an underdog for every game; betting on the underdog can give you a bigger payout.
 If the Avs odds are -135 against the Flyers odds of +220, Avs are the favorites.

 Spread Bets: Spread bets are known as pucklines for hockey betting.
 The line is usually set for 1.5, but can be higher depending on the match-up.
-A bet on the puckline means you think that a team will win by two goals or more, or stay within one goal/win outright.
+A bet on the puckline means you think a team will win by two goals or more, or stay within one goal/win outright.

 Prop Bets: Player prop bets mean betting on an individual player’s points or saves, or on which team scores first.
-Different sportsbook offer different prop bets, so you might want to shop around if these pique your interest.
+Different sportsbooks offer different prop bets, so you might want to shop around if these pique your interest.

-- Parlays: Parlay bets combine several wagers into one, and all must be correct for you to win.
-For example, you can be a moneyline bet for Avalanche, Penguins and Stars to win.
-If only Avs and Pens win, you’ve lost the parlay bet.
+Parlays: Parlay bets combine several wagers into one, and all must be correct for you to win.
+For example, you can place a moneyline bet for Avalanche, Penguins and Stars to win.
+If only the Avs and Pens win, you’ve lost the parlay bet.

-- Futures: Futures are just what they sound like, bets on future events.
-Most common is betting on the Stanley Cup winner, but some books also offer bets on the Hart Trophy winner or division champions.
+Futures: Futures are just what they sound like, bets on future events.
+Most common is betting on the Stanley Cup winner, but some books also offer bets on the Conn Smythe and Hart Trophy winners or division champions.

 Colorado is home to numerous sports betting sites and apps, and has a very competitive sports betting market.
 However, if we had to name one, BetMGM Colorado stands out with their user experience, betting options, and great promotions.
 BetMGM has also partnered with NHL, and streamed games on their platform.
 Since BetMGM also provides competitive lines for NHL betting, they have everything a bettor could hope for.

-- Forwards: Andre Burakovsky, J.T.
-Compher, Darren Helm, Tyson Jost, Nazem Kadri, Gabriel Landeskog (C), Nathan MacKinnon (A), Mikhail Maltsev, Jayson Megna, Alex Newhook, Valeri Nichuskin, Logan O’Connor, Sampo Ranta, Mikko Rantanen, Kiefer Sherwood
+Forwards: Andrew Cogliano, J.T.
+Compher, Darren Helm, Gabriel Landeskog (C), Artturi Lehkonen, Nathan MacKinnon (A), Alex Newhook, Valeri Nichuskin, Logan O’Connor, Mikko Rantanen (A)

-- Defensemen: Bowen Byram, Dennis Gilbert, Samuel Girard, Erik Johnson (A), Kurtis MacDermid, Jacob MacDonald, Cale Makar, Ryan Murray, Devon Toews
+Defensemen: Bowen Byram, Andreas Englund, Samuel Girard, Brad Hunt, Erik Johnson, Kurtis MacDermid, Cale Makar, Josh Manson, Devon Toews